Kyle Okposo: Florida Panthers and retirement

 On March 8, 2024, Okposo was traded to the Florida Panthers in exchange for Calle Själin and a conditional 2024 seventh-round pick.
-Okposo would help his new team reach the Stanley Cup Finals for their second straight appearance, eventuating in a Game 7 win over the Edmonton Oilers and securing Okposo his first career Stanley Cup Championship after 17 years in the NHL.
+Okposo would help his new team reach the Stanley Cup Final for their second straight appearance, eventuating in a game seven win over the Edmonton Oilers and securing Okposo his first career Stanley Cup Championship after 17 years in the NHL.
 He was the third player to hoist the cup, following Panthers captain Aleksander Barkov and Sergei Bobrovsky.

 Following his first championship, Okposo announced his retirement on September 19, 2024.

 Personal life

 Okposo's Nigerian father, Kome Okposo, and American mother, Michelle Okposo, are both pharmacists.

 Okposo and his wife have four children.

 Okposo has been open about having experienced mental health struggles during his hockey career.
 In 2017, Okposo experienced a mood change and was prescribed medicines which had the negative side-effect of appetite loss which resulted in Okposo's weight dropping from 211 pounds to 199 pounds.
 In late March 2017, Okposo was hospitalized in the neurosurgical intensive care unit in Buffalo General Hospital and missed the remainder of the season.